 LIFT focuses on developing young adults by teaching leadership to every student, creating a culture of student empowerment, and aligning systems to drive results in academics.

 Explore.
 Lead.
 LIFT.
-Watch now!

 - Adaptive Reuse